Nyllaah/Nyllaah/README.md

 ### Hey there 👋

 ### I'm Ana Paula, but you can call me Nylla.
-I'm a front-end developer and a full-stack development student.
+I'm a full-stack developer.

 I know what you're thinking...
 "Why Nylla?"...
 It's a childhood nickname.
 My friends and I invented it to roleplay in the Harry Potter world and it kinda stuck. 😁

 I live in Brasília, Brazil.
-I'm currently studying at [Trybe](http://www.trybe.com.br), a nationally renowned Tech School.
-I also enjoy everything related to graphic design, languages, AI and gaming.
+I enjoy everything related to graphic design, languages, AI, and gaming.
+I'm currently learning Kotlin.
 I'm an ESL teacher and I have an Online English Course.
-I'm developing an application based on my teaching methodology as a way to apply everything I've been learning and also expand my business.
+I'm developing an application based on my teaching methodology as a way to expand my business.

 ### Languages: